Why it’s important business owners do their own testing

 You don’t have time not to.

-Prototyping and testing your ideas before you spend time and money building them saves you a ton of time.
+Prototyping and testing your ideas before you build them saves you a ton of time (and money).

 Most entrepreneurs see this the minute they spend an hour testing a concept they were about to spend the next 3 months on…

 …and then find out it has a glaring problem they would have completely missed.